Skip to content

 Open Local Data

-• For an introduction to the main interface, see Monitor Introduction.
+• For the main interface introduction, see Monitor Introduction.

-• Open the details page to view the recording results.
+• Open the details view to see recording results.

 Monitor main interface